Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-By hypothesis, the fibers over $O$ are mutually isomorphic and thus of the same type.
-If they are of type~\ref{deg-conj}, then the node in each fiber appears as the only one $k$-point in that fiber.
-It follows that $\sigma$ has the same cycle type as $\sigma_B$, hence are both odd.
-Case~\ref{deg-double} can be reduced to Case~\ref{nondeg} by considering the reduced substructure.
-On the other hand, Case~\ref{nondeg} follows from Lemma~\ref{lemma:autoProjBundle}.
+By property~\ref{inducedByIsom}, the fibers over $O$ are mutually isomorphic and thus of the same type.
+If they are of type~\ref{nondeg}, then the statement follows from Lemma~\ref{lemma:autoProjBundle}.
+The case of type~\ref{deg-double} is covered by the previous case by passing to the reduced substructure.
+If they are of type~\ref{deg-conj}, then the node in each fiber appears as the only $k$-point in that fiber.
+This implies that $\sigma$ and $\sigma_B$ have the same cycle type, thus are both odd.